The 2017 Lab Mug

 - Drinking tea

-- Remembering during a lab meeting what your colleagues are working on (names strategically placed below research topics)
+- Remembering who is working on what (names aligned below research topics)

 Designed by Kerry Boyle (2013).